Taylor Swift's Amazon Concert Was A Subtle Reminder Of Who Wrote All Those Hits

 "I have a new album coming out, I'm really excited about it.
 I'm so excited to share it with you, I really really am, because it's called Lover.
 The album is a love letter to love itself.
 I think that love is such an inspiring thing to write about, especially for us songwriters.
 Love is so many things, love is complexity, love is pain, love is hope, love is equality."

 Her final song of the night?
-"Shake It Off," where she maybe emphasised those "dirty dirty cheats of the world" — but read into that what you want to.
+"Shake It Off," where she maybe emphasized those "dirty dirty cheats of the world" — but read into that what you want to.

 Just remember: The mind behind all those hits?
 Always and forever, Taylor Swift.